openiddict/openiddict-core/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Suggest an enhancement
+name: Suggest an enhancement (sponsors-only)
 about: "Suggest an idea for this project.
-Note: priority will be given to suggestions made by sponsors"
+Note: tickets opened by non-sponsors will be automatically closed"
 labels: enhancement
 ---